nimrodshn/btree/README.md

    0x68, 0x65, 0x6c, 0x6c, 0x6f, 0x00, 0x00, 0x00, 0x00, 0x00, // "hello"
    0x77, 0x6f, 0x72, 0x6c, 0x64, 0x00, 0x00, 0x00, 0x00, 0x00, // "world"
 ```
+Note that the number of keys in an internal node is always one less than the number of child pointers.

 For more information about the on-disk data strcuture see the tests at `src/nodes.rs`.